Tom Leahy (English footballer)

-Tomas Raymond Leahy (born 31 March 2004) is an English professional footballer who plays as a forward for club Tonbridge Angels.
+Tomas Raymond Leahy (born 31 March 2004) is an English professional footballer who plays as a attacker for club Maidstone United.

+Playing style

+Tom Leahy is a dynamic forward known for his work rate, direct running and consistent attacking output.
+Primarily operating as a winger on either wing or as central striker, he combines pace and intelligent movement to stretch defensive lines and exploit space in behind.
+His game is built around relentless pressing, often initiating defensive actions high up the pitch and forcing turnovers in dangerous areas.

+Leahy is a goal contributor as well as a finisher, linking play and creating opportunities for teammates through unselfish movement and awareness in the final third.
+He is effective in transition, carrying the ball at speed and committing defenders, while also showing composure in front of goal.
+Aerially strong for his height, he attacks crosses and offers a target in the box.

 Career

 Millwall

 Prior to joining Millwall, Leahy had spells at Chipstead, Brighton & Hove Albion and Bromley.
 On 21 July 2024, in a fixture on Millwall's pre-season tour to Spain, Leahy scored the winning goal in a 2–1 win against Real Murcia.
 After featuring in several matchday squads during the 2023–24 campaign, Leahy made his first-team debut during Millwall's 4–3 away defeat to Bristol City in August 2024, replacing Shaun Hutchinson.

 Leahy was a member Millwalls U21 team that won the 2022–23 U21 Professional Development League and National Play-Off Double, as well as the 2023/24 League Winners.

 On 6 September 2024, Leahy joined National League club Woking on loan until January 2025.
 He went on to make his debut a day later, during a 0–0 draw with Braintree Town, replacing Matt Ward in the 73rd minute.
 On 28 September 2024, Leahy scored his first goal for Woking against Sutton United, a header in the 74th minute.
 On 13 January 2025, it was announced that Leahy had returned to Millwall following the conclusion of his loan spell.
 He scored his final goal for the club during a 4–0 home victory over Radcliffe in the FA Trophy.

 On 21 February 2025, Leahy joined National League South side Maidstone United on loan for the remainder of the season.
 Leahy was an instrumental part of Maidstone United end of season push into the league play-offs, that resulted in making the 2024/25 play-off final.

 Leahy was released by Millwall at the end of the 2024–25 season.